Archdiocese of Belgrade and Karlovci: History

-At the end of the 17th century, regions of Belgrade and Srem were separated by the outcome of the Austro-Turkish War (1683–1699), with Belgrade and Lower Srem remaining under Ottoman rule, while Upper Srem came under Habsburg rule.
+At the end of the 17th century, regions of Belgrade and Syrmia were separated by the outcome of the Great Turkish War, with Belgrade and Lower Syrmia remaining under Ottoman rule, while Upper Syrmia came under Habsburg rule.
 In 1708, when the autonomous Serbian Metropolitanate in the Habsburg monarchy was created (Metropolitanate of Karlovci), the Eparchy of Srem became archdiocese of the Metropolitan, whose seat was in Sremski Karlovci.
-As a result of the Austro-Turkish War (1716–1718), Lower Srem and Belgrade came under Habsburg rule.
-Two seats (Belgrade and Karlovci) were reunited from 1726 to 1739, and then separated again, following the outcome of the Austro-Turkish War (1737–1739).
+As a result of the Austro-Turkish War, Lower Syrmia and Belgrade came under Habsburg rule.
+Two seats (Belgrade and Karlovci) were reunited from 1726 to 1739, and then separated again, following the outcome of the Russo-Turkish War.

-After that, Eparchy of Srem remained part of the Metropolitanate of Karlovci (Patriarchate of Karlovci after 1848) until 1920, while the Eparchy of Belgrade was returned to jurisdiction of Serbian Patriarchs of Peć.
-After the abolition of the Serbian Patriarchate of Peć in 1766, Eparchy of Belgrade came under jurisdiction of the Patriarchate of Constantinople.
+After that, Eparchy of Srem remained part of the Metropolitanate of Karlovci (Patriarchate of Karlovci after 1848) until 1920, while the Eparchy of Belgrade was returned to jurisdiction of Serbian Patriarchate of Peć.
+After the abolition of the Serbian Patriarchate of Peć in 1766, Eparchy of Belgrade came under jurisdiction of the Ecumenical Patriarchate of Constantinople.

 In 1831, Eastern Orthodox Church in Principality of Serbia gained its autonomy from the Ecumenical Patriarchate of Constantinople, and Belgrade became the seat of the archbishop who was now metropolitan of Serbia.
-In that time, territory of the archeparchy was very large and included regions of present-day eparchies of Šumadija and Braničevo.
+At that time, territory of the archdiocese was very large and included regions of present-day dioceses of Šumadija and Braničevo.
 The Metropolitanate gained autocephaly in 1879.

-In 1920, the Metropolitanate of Belgrade merged with other Serbian ecclesiastical provinces to form united Serbian Orthodox Church.
-In the same year, region of Braničevo was separated from the archeparchy and old Eparchy of Braničevo was restored.
-In 1947, region of Šumadija was also separated from the archeparchy and new Eparchy of Šumadija was created.
-Since then, the archbishopric was reduced to the inner limits of the City of Belgrade.
+In 1920, after the unification of all Serbian ecclesiastical units into unified Serbian Orthodox Church, old Eparchy of Srem with its seat in Sremski Karlovci came under direct administration of the archbishop of Belgrade who was also the Serbian patriarch.
+Formal unification of two eparchies was completed in 1931 when Archdiocese of Belgrade was joined with the Eparchy of Srem into the Archdiocese of Belgrade and Karlovci.
+In that time, the city of Pančevo was transferred from Eparchy of Vršac to the Archdiocese of Belgrade and Karlovci.
+In 1947, Eparchy of Srem and Eparchy of Šumadija were excluded from the Archdiocese of Belgrade and Karlovci and were transformed into separate dioceses.
+The city of Pančevo was returned to the Eparchy of Banat.
+Although, the name of the Archdiocese of Belgrade and Karlovci includes the name of the town of Sremski Karlovci, this town is today part of the Eparchy of Srem and not of the Archdiocese of Belgrade and Karlovci which nowadays encompasses the City of Belgrade.